terremoth/php-async/README.md

 $process->send(function () use ($age, $name, $fruits) {
     /*
-    // Anything you want to process here, you can use closure vars
+    // Anything you want to process here + you can use closure vars for sending data to the other process */
-    // In a future version I will create communications variables between both processes */
 });